Five opposition leaders urge Anwar not to work with 'kleptocrats'

-KUALA LUMPUR - Four Malaysian opposition MPs and a senator on Wednesday (March 17) urged opposition chief Anwar Ibrahim to reject any cooperation with "kleptocrats" and instead, focus on strengthening the opposition.
+KUALA LUMPUR • Four Malaysian opposition MPs and a senator yesterday urged opposition chief Anwar Ibrahim to reject any cooperation with "kleptocrats", and instead focus on strengthening the opposition.

-Their joint statement followed remarks by Datuk Seri Anwar on Tuesday that he has met several Umno leaders in preliminary talks to work together in the next general election.
+Their joint statement followed remarks by Datuk Seri Anwar on Tuesday that he had met several Umno leaders in preliminary talks to work together in the next general election.

 The five opposition representatives in their statement said political cooperation must involve only groups that share common ideals.

-"We need to work together and focus on our efforts on the people's agenda."

-As Mr Anwar is leader of the three-member Pakatan Harapan (PH) opposition pact, it is widely assumed that he wanted to bring about a PH-Umno alliance into the polls.
+As Mr Anwar is leader of the three-member Pakatan Harapan (PH) opposition pact, it is widely assumed that he wanted to bring about a PH-Umno alliance for the polls.

 PH consists of Parti Keadilan Rakyat (PKR) led by Mr Anwar, the Democratic Action Party (DAP) and Parti Amanah Negara.